MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - `[PROCESS_CONTROLLER]` defines some parameters for processes in this scene like the spectator input bindings and camera.
 - `[XR_Setup_Action_Based_Hands]` is the VR rig used by the default XR interaction component.
 If you are using a different interaction component, for example to use VR Builder in conjunction with [Interhaptics or VRIF](https://www.mindport.co/vr-builder/add-ons-integrations), you might see a different rig here.

 By looking at the other objects in the scene, we can see that some have a `Process Scene Object` component and possibly some "property" component.
-A `Process Scene Object` is an object with a unique name that can be accessed by the process.
+A `Process Scene Object` has a unique object ID that can be accessed by the process.
 Properties define how the process can interact with the object.
 For example, a `Grabbable Property` will let VR Builder recognize if an object is being grabbed.
 Adding a `Grabbable Property` to an object will automatically make it a `Process Scene Object` and add a few components so you can interact with the object in VR.

 If these properties are not added manually you will usually be prompted to add them automatically when building the process of your VR application.